brunokoga/Montevideo/ultimateCombat_dir/spells/destabilizePowder.md

 **Saving Throw** Will negates (object); **Spell Resistance** yes (object)

 This spell makes the ammunition in the target firearm is prone to misfire.
 Increase the misfire range by 1 + 1 per five caster levels (maximum +5) for the ammunition currently loaded into that firearm.
-If aware of this spell's effect prior to firing the altered ammunition (a DC 17 [Spellcraft](skill_dir/spellcraft#_spellcraft) check to identify the spell being cast or similar effect, the firearm's user can spend a standard action to clear the altered ammunition from the firearm.
+If aware of this spell's effect prior to firing the altered ammunition (a DC 17 [Spellcraft](skill_dir/spellcraft#_spellcraft) check to identify the spell being cast or similar effect), the firearm's user can spend a standard action to clear the altered ammunition from the firearm.
 Doing so destroys that ammunition.